SamarRabeh/React_Agent_CRAG_project/README.md

 ## Notebooks

--Exploring_ReAct_on_Langchain.ipynb: testing CoT vs React prompting / manual implementation : understanding the technique -hotpotqa_GPT3.ipynb: React technique tested on HotpotQA with GPT-3 as a reference LLM.
+- Exploring_ReAct_on_Langchain.ipynb: testing CoT vs React prompting / manual implementation : understanding the technique.
+- hotpotqa_GPT3.ipynb: React technique tested on HotpotQA with GPT-3 as a reference LLM.
--hotpotQA_crag_GPT3.ipynb: React coupled with CRAG technique tested on HotpotQA with GPT-3 as a reference LLM.
+- hotpotQA_crag_GPT3.ipynb: React coupled with CRAG technique tested on HotpotQA with GPT-3 as a reference LLM.